watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    - Enter fabmedical as the project name.
    - Ensure the project is Private.
-   - Click the Advanced dropdown.
+   - Choose the Advanced dropdown.
    - Ensure the Version control is set to Git.
-   - Click the "Create Project" button.
+   - Select the "Create Project" button.

    ![Create Project Dialog with an arrow pointing at the Create Project button](media/b4-image51.png)

-8. Enable multi-stage pipelines.
+8. Enable multi-stage pipelines:

-   - Click your user icon in the top right corner
+   - Select your user icon in the top right corner.
-   - Then click the three dots to access the "Preview Features" menu item
+   - Then choose the three dots to access the "Preview Features" menu item.
-   - Toggle multi-stage pipelines to "On"
+   - Toggle multi-stage pipelines to "On".

 9. Next add an Azure Service Connection to your Azure DevOps account.
-Click the Project settings gear icon to access your settings.
+Select the Project settings gear icon to access your settings.
 Then select Service Connections.

 10. Choose "+ New service connection".
 Then pick "Azure Resource Manager" from